PromptForge/melef-paper-Open-Datasets-Cybersecurity/README.md

 # Run Phishgraph
 You will need to place malicious_urls.7z and phishgraph.py into the same directory.
 Unzip malicious_urls.7z and then run python3 phishgraph.py.
-The main dependencoes are sentence_transformers and diskannpy.
+The main dependencies are sentence_transformers and diskannpy.

 # Dataset Evaluation